MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 Profiles that do not match any of the mappings are assigned to the Org business unit.

 #### Assignment of ownership to segments and measures
+Ownership of segments and measures is determined based on the user that created them.
+For example, if a user is member of the US business unit then any segment and measure that user creates is owned by the US business unit.

 ### Roles

 #### Dataverse roles
 Access to data in dataverse is governed by the ownership of the information and the Dataverse role of the user.

+Default roles.

 #### Customer Insights roles